-There are several problems that are not solved, at least not in a way that does not require a complete reinterpretation of well-established concepts like probabilities.
+There are several problems that are not solved, at least not in a generally accepted way or so that it does not require a complete reinterpretation of well-established concepts like probabilities.
 They will be discussed in Sec. §VI, where I will propose that these problems are solved, or at least alleviated, by the dissociation into 3d-space states, which provides an absolute form of decoherence.